dyga01/lunchbox-ml/README.md

 ## Overview

-Lunchbox ML is a lightweight command-line interface (CLI) tool designed to simplify the training and deployment of machine learning models locally.
+Lunchbox ML is a lightweight command-line interface (CLI) tool designed to simplify the deployment of machine learning models locally.
 It provides a streamlined workflow for training models and serving predictions, all within a local environment.
-The tool is particularly useful for developers who want to test and iterate on ML models without relying on cloud-based solutions.
+The tool is particularly useful for developers who want to test and iterate on smaller ML models without relying on cloud-based solutions.

 ## Motivation